ShareGPT4Omni/ShareGPT4V/README.md

   author={Chen, Lin and Li, Jisong and Dong, Xiaoyi and Zhang, Pan and He, Conghui and Wang, Jiaqi and Zhao, Feng and Lin, Dahua}, journal={arXiv preprint arXiv:2311.12793}, year={2023}
 }

+@article{chen2024sharegpt4video,
+  title={ShareGPT4Video: Improving Video Understanding and Generation with Better Captions}, author={Chen, Lin and Wei, Xilin and Li, Jinsong and Dong, Xiaoyi and Zhang, Pan and Zang, Yuhang and Chen, Zehui and Duan, Haodong and Lin, Bin and Tang, Zhenyu and others}, journal={arXiv preprint arXiv:2406.04325}, year={2024}
+}

+@article{chen2024we,
+  title={Are We on the Right Way for Evaluating Large Vision-Language Models?}, author={Chen, Lin and Li, Jinsong and Dong, Xiaoyi and Zhang, Pan and Zang, Yuhang and Chen, Zehui and Duan, Haodong and Wang, Jiaqi and Qiao, Yu and Lin, Dahua and others}, journal={arXiv preprint arXiv:2403.20330}, year={2024}
+}
 ```